-- 3. Implement a strong, comprehensive organic waste communication plan. - Continued to implement the communication plan that includes strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Attended 30 community outreach events to provide residents education and resources on sustainability programs, including organic waste management. - Hosted 7 community specific engagement meetings to provide residents updates about their waste hauling services, which include organic waste recycling. - Provided educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials. - FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - Launched a Google Ads Campaign to promote FightFoodWasteLA.com in August 2023 that has attracted over 78,000 active users to the website through the end of September 2024.
-In August 2024, the website was upgraded from a single page to multiple pages to better deliver clear and comprehensive information to the public.
+- FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - Launched a Google Ads Campaign to promote FightFoodWasteLA.com in August 2023 that has attracted over 108,000 active users to the website through the end of December 2024.
 FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - 4.
 Seek feedback from the community on awareness of and participation in organic waste management. - Continued to distribute surveys to gather customer satisfaction feedback on current waste and recycling services, including organic waste management.
 Surveys were available on postcards, newsletters, and social media. - 5.
 Secure funding to help prepare communities to manage organic waste. - Received approximately \$2.5 million in local assistance grant funds from CalRecycle to utilize by April 2026.
 Public Works will be utilizing the funds to procure large scale multilingual media campaigns.
-Funds will also be utilized to purchase equipment and enhance the FoodDROP program.
+Funds will also be utilized to purchase equipment and enhance the Food DROP program.